Tonywuhk/realai.org/games.md

 ## Atari 2600

 On the Atari game Ms. Pac-Man, a reinforcement learning agent using the Hybrid Reward Architecture (HRA) achieved the maximum possible score of 999,990 points in less than 3,000 episodes ([van Seijen et al., 2017](https://arxiv.org/abs/1706.04208)).
 The overall \\(Q\\)-value function in the HRA is a weighted sum of individual \\(Q\\)-value functions whose weights correspond to in-game rewards for eating a pellet, blue ghost or fruit.
 The weights for Ms. Pac-Man to lose a life are set to -1,000.
+An *executive memory* records every sequence of actions that pass a level without any kill, so that they can be used for the same level.
+This particular technique contributes to achieving the maximum possible score, but does not generalize.

 In June 2017, Wired [reported](https://www.wired.com/story/vicarious-schema-networks-artificial-intelligence-atari-demo/) that AI company [Vicarious](https://www.vicarious.com/) developed Schema Networks.
 In [Kansky et al. (2017)](https://arxiv.org/abs/1706.04317), specific Schema Networks are designed for the Atari game Breakout, and after training, they outperform the general learning algorithms [A3C](http://realai.org/rl/model-free/) in several variations of Breakout.